sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

 **TestSigningEnabled**
-When test signing is enabled, the device does not enforce signature validation during boot, and allows the unsigned drivers (such as unsigned UEFI modules) to load during boot.
+<p style="margin-left: 20px">When test signing is enabled, the device does not enforce signature validation during boot, and allows the unsigned drivers (such as unsigned UEFI modules) to load during boot.</p>

-Test signing can be disabled or enabled by using the following commands in WMI or a PowerShell script:
+<p style="margin-left: 20px">Test signing can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

 -   To disable boot debugging, type **bcdedit.exe /set {current} testsigning off**
 -   To enable boot debugging, type **bcdedit.exe /set {current} testsigning on**

-If TestSigningEnabled = 0 (False), then allow access.
+<p style="margin-left: 20px">If TestSigningEnabled = 0 (False), then allow access.</p>

-If TestSigningEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If TestSigningEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI and MBI assets